HarshIITM/ANN_BFS/README.md

 ANNbfs.py is the main code of algorithm.

-ANN_bfs_model.h5 is the file containing the weights of the model.
+ANN_bfs_model.h5 is the file containing the weights of the model which can be called inside the main code.

 ANN_bfs_model.json file is the saved model architecture which can be called inside the main code.